distributhor/workflow-webhook/README.md

 }
 ```

-Additional (custom) data can be added to the payload as well.
+Additional (custom) data can be added to the payload as well (see further down).

 ## Usage